msoltvedt/yeti/readme.md

 For now, Yeti has a lot of competition for CSS, so all Yeti classes should be prefixed with `.yeti-`.
 We hope to remove this requirement later.

-#### Pattern/Component Identifier
+#### Component Identifier

 A unique, human-readable identifier should immediately follow the prefix.
 Again, use single nouns whenever possible, but if you have to use a short phrase then use an underscore (`_`) as a space.
 So `.yeti-button` and `.yeti-panel` and good, `.yeti-split_button` is acceptable, and `.yeti-split-button` is not acceptable.

 #### Sub-patterns and modifiers

-Most patterns and components will have sub-patterns.
+Most components will have sub-patterns.
 For example, a `.yeti-list` will probably have a `.yeti-list-item`.
 These should immediately follow the main identifier and be separated by a hyphen (`-`).
 They should also follow the single noun practice whenever possible.

 Additionally, some classes will have more specific or otherwise distinguished sub-sections and modifiers, and these should follow the same rule.
 Some examples include `.yeti-margin-none` and `.yeti-padding-left-none`.
 If there are multiple sub-patterns and/or modifiers, first consider whether there's a better, more semantic name, but if not then order them with sub-patterns first, modifiers after that, and both in increasing order of detail.
 So `.yeti-table-actions-action-admin_only` rather than `.yeti-table-admin_only-actions-action` or `.yeti-table-actions-action-admin-only`.